rontarrant/gtkDcoding/docs/_posts/2019-05-21-0037-file-open-multiple.md

 import glib.ListSG;
 ```

-You’ll see when we get there, but for now just know that these are needed for converting the singly-linked list of `ListSG` nodes to an array of strings… which will end up being our list of file names.
+You’ll see when we get there, but for now just know that these are needed for converting the singly-linked list of `ListSG` nodes to an array of strings... which will end up being our list of file names.

-Now, let’s skip to where the differences are between this example and the last…
+Now, let’s skip to where the differences are between this example and the last...

 ### The Callback